SHIT FOR BRAINS

 “Can we book an arena?”

 “I booked the bull ring at Nice.
 So be good.
 I’m having dinner with Mike after we complete our business.
-Why don’t you and your dad meet us.
-9pm at Joe’s Stone Crab on the Beach?
+Why don’t you and your dad meet us at 9pm at Joe’s Stone Crab on the Beach?
 We’ll make sure everyone’s on board.”

 “For sure.
 He’ll be home in plenty of time.”
 I know not to ask to bring Mom, guys only, old school, for business.